QodotPlugin/qodot-plugin/README.md

 Controls the spawning of collision objects for brushes with the given classname.
 Typically used to differentiate between solid geometry and triggers.

-## TrenchBroom integration
+## TrenchBroom Integration

-To integrate Qodot with Trenchbroom, copy the contents of the TrenchBroom/Qodot folder (minus the .gdignore) into [your TrenchBroom install]/games/Qodot.
+To integrate Qodot with Trenchbroom, copy the contents of the TrenchBroom/Qodot folder (minus the .gdignore) into [your TrenchBroom install]/games/Qodot

 Then, either open a Qodot-compatible map in TrenchBroom or create a new map from the user interface and select the Qodot profile.
 You will need to set the game directory to the parent directory of your textures folder in order for TrenchBroom to detect them.